 Snow: Airlines have already canceled 1,500 flights for Thursday

-Snow: Airlines preemptively ax 1,500 Thursday flights Preemptive cancellations come ahead of heavy snow forecast at many bust Northeast airports.
-Check out this story on jconline.com: http://usat.ly/2k4gp4k The USA TODAY Weather map shows a storm gathering steam on Wednesday.
+Snow: Airlines have already canceled 1,500 flights for Thursday Preemptive cancellations come ahead of heavy snow forecast at many bust Northeast airports.
+Check out this story on ruidosonews.com: http://usat.ly/2k4gp4k The USA TODAY Weather map shows a storm gathering steam on Wednesday.

 Add your comments below